The consequences of failure are different.

 |A 301-cubic-inch, 500 hp V10 (top) in a BMW M5, water-cooled with a redline at 8,250 rpm.
 A Continental IO-550N (bottom) in a Cirrus SR22.
 At a 550-cubic-inch displacement, it turns out 310 hp at 2,700 rpm.|

-So, why?
 A lot of the differences have to do with the fact that it’s not economically feasible to make changes to existing aircraft engine designs.
 While a car-engine redesign gets its expenses amortized over many hundreds of thousands (or even millions) of units in a relatively short time, aircraft engines are sold by the dozen.
 Any change has a greater impact on average cost.

 Costs of changes, too, are different.
 Assuming that all changes are going to be improvements (a huge and not entirely reliable assumption), an auto-engine improvement is largely an internal affair.
 The manufacturer does its own evaluation, design, testing and appraisal.
 Expensive, certainly, but that’s the price of progress.
 An aviation engine builder has all those expenses, plus additional, significant considerations.